 There are frequent debates about motions.
 Often, the chair will begin by asking if there were seconds.
 If no one seconds the motions, nobody will call for objections, with the only exception being the motion for adoption by acclamation.
 If there is any objection to the motion, the committee has to vote.
 If there are none, there is obviously no need to vote as everybody is in favour of the motion.
 To state seconds or objections, delegates may raise their placards and speak up (simply say "objection").
-If there is objection and the respective motion requires debate, the chair will ask for volunteers in the committee to speak, normally two in favour of and two against a specific motion.
+If there is objection and the respective motion requires debate, the chair will ask for volunteers in the committee to speak fi required, normally two in favour of and two against a specific motion.
 The chair will then grant each delegate a certain amount of time to speak, usually something between fifteen seconds and a minute.
 In the case that there is only one speaker in favour or against a motion, there will also be only one speaker opposing the speech.
+It is at the discretion of the dais to not allow this procedure at all and always vote upon motions to create a better flow of debate with less interruptions.